ChkTeX - LaTeX semantic checker

 + Recommends splitting three quotes in a row.

-+ Searching for user patterns.
++ Searching for user patterns (regular expression or literal).

 + Displays comments.